 Contact Taylor King today for a free consultation.

-We are prepared to answer your questions, help explore your next steps, and ensure you receive the compensation you deserve.
+Our team of personal injury lawyers is prepared to answer your questions, help explore your next steps, and ensure you receive the compensation you deserve.
 If you or someone you know has been diagnosed with cancer after taking Zantac or generic ranitidine, call us today at (870) 293-0141 or toll-free at 1(800) 227-9732.

 You can also contact us online by filling out a form below or by stopping by any of our seven locations across Arkansas, Mississippi, and Texas.
-We’ll be on your side, by your side.
+We’ll be on your side – by your side.